Directory of musicians in Berlin in 1907

 Attended Hochschule and taught there from 1901-1912.
 One of Joachim’s most successful students, Mendelssohn Stipendium recipient, performed the Brahms Violin Concerto with the Philharmonic 9.12.1885.
 Her Wietrowetz Quartet had a regular concert series in Berlin.

 Had an important career in Germany and the U.S. Studied at the Prague Conservatory; concertmaster of the Philharmonic from 1894-1910; he appeared as a soloist with his old orchestra on 17.11.1925.
 He was concertmaster for the Boston SO from 1909-1920.
+New York performances as soloist in 1911-13, 1917.
 He also maintained a piano trio group that included his Danish wife Vita Gerhardt and the one-time principal cellist of the Philharmonic, Joseph Malkin.

 Born in Breslau, played both a violin concerto and a piano concerto at his debut when 10 years old; Hochschule with Joachim; Mendelssohn Stipendium in 1899, 1901; debut with Philharmonic on 22.11.1902.
-He led various chamber ensembles in Berlin, including a Trio w/Hekking & Schnabel in 1902.
+He led various chamber ensembles in Berlin, including a Trio w/Hekking & Schnabel in 1902, and with Mayer-Mahr and H. Grünfeld in the 1920s.
 Taught at Stern.

 from Vienna, known as an outstanding Lieder accompanist and Lieder composer.
 His Violin Concerto premiered with the Philharmonic, Petschnikoff soloist, on 28.10.1909.
 Published 4 opus numbers of lieder in 1907.
 Op.
 6 was performed and well reviewed.